The framework agreement has been designed to provide a compliant and convenient route to market for the NHS commissioners within England.

-Pathpoint clinical communication tools include SafeView and SafeAttach: send an encrypted one-time link in a SMS message to share secure photos (e.g. of wounds) and validated advice leaflets/videos, or a real-time video consultation.
+Pathpoint clinical communication tools include SafeView and SafeAttach.
+Send an encrypted one-time link in a SMS message to share secure photos (such as of wounds) and validated advice leaflets/videos, or a real-time video consultation.
 Use in conjunction with Pathpoint clinical workflow software for end-to-end patient care pathways.

 Telephone: 020 3475 2955

 Pando by Forward Clinical Ltd. was designed by and for NHS clinicians.
 Already used by 50,000+ NHS healthcare professionals, our app is proven to replace WhatsApp and pagers by instantly connecting teams.
 Collaborate via individual and group messaging, share patient information securely, and speed-up decision making.

 A fully end-to end encrypted iOS, Android, and Web Application.
 Containing full instant message functionality, secure image/file sharing, voice/video calls, NHSMail SSO including federated access, and a full NHS Directory.

 Clients will access the Pulse Health Admin panel to administer/manage accounts, broadcast to users, and view useful statistics.

 Contact: Ahmad Navid, firstname.lastname@example.org

 Mobile: 07832 353839

 Safe, Secure & Simple Communication.
 CommonTime, a secure, integrated, and real-time application, developed with a number of NHS Trusts to empower healthcare users with accurate and responsive information at the point of care.
 Pager-replacement functionality and patient-based clinical messaging allows clinicians to be alerted to and instantly respond to any situation.